How to Create Schematic Symbols in Altium Designer

 - Manual: You can move the pins to where you want them manually.

-Although Altium gives you several choices for your symbol style, for purposes of this example we will leave it set to “Dual in-line."
+Although Altium Designer gives you several choices for your symbol style, for purposes of this example, we will leave it set to “Dual-in-line."

-Next will set up how many pins are going to be in this symbol by clicking on the up-arrow.
-As you increase the pin numbers, the preview window will dynamically update as you go.
+Next will set up how many pins will be in this symbol by clicking on the up-arrow.
+As you increase the PINs, the preview window will dynamically update as you go.
 You can see in the picture below the effect on the preview window of adding pins.

 Adding pins in the symbol generator

-Another useful function in the symbol generator is the ability to work within the cells of the generator as you would with a spreadsheet.
+Another useful function in the schematic library and PCB library symbol generator is the ability to work within the cells of the generator as you would with a spreadsheet.
 The values of all of the cells (except for the position values) can be changed manually by clicking in that cell.
-You can also change multiple cells at the same time by selecting them all and typing in a new value.
-You can also paste information from another source as you can see in the picture below.
+You can also change multiple cells simultaneously by selecting them all and typing in a new value.
+You can also paste information from another source, as you can see in the picture below.

 Copying and pasting pin data into the symbol generator from an outside source

-In the picture above, we’ve copied some pin names and pin designators from a spreadsheet then selected the same number of cells in the symbol generator and pasted the new data in.
-You can see how the pin names and designators have accepted this new data, and the preview window has updated accordingly.
-The symbol generator also has the ability to “smart paste” data giving you control over which columns your pasted data will get copied too.
+In the picture above, we’ve copied some pin names and pin designators from a spreadsheet, then selected the same number of cells in the symbol generator and pasted the new data in.
+You can see how the pin names and designators have accepted this new data, and the preview window has been updated accordingly.
+The symbol generator also has the ability to “smart paste” data giving you control over which columns your pasted data will get copied to.
+This ensures proper transfer when creating the PCB footprint.

 The last thing that you can change when editing pins is to set the electrical type of the pin.
 The default setting of the pin is as an input.
 You have the option though of setting it to an I/O, Output, Open Collector, Passive, HiZ, Open Emitter, and Power.
 These changes are reflected in the preview window with different pin graphics on the symbol.